U.S. Government Informational Comics: America's Army Comic

 America's Army Comic is an animated comic and graphic novel produced and published online by the United States Army started in 2002.
 The comic was made in cooperation with U.S. Special Forces for its accuracy and level of detail, "U.S. Army Special Forces Soldiers ensured the accuracy of every detail from the dialog to the uniforms to the placement of the glow sticks strapped onto the gear of an airborne Long Range Surveillance (LRS) team."
 It was co-created by Mike Barnett and Marsha Berry, civilian employees of the U.S. Army, and writer M. Zachary Sherman.
 Barnett's reasoning behind the style and objective of the comics is; "I'm tired of seeing all the crap on TV," he says, recalling shows such as 24 that feature "psychotic" former soldiers.
 "I want people to understand that our young soldiers put themselves in harm's way for our safety."

 The comic is fictional and based upon Operation Iraqi Freedom and Enduring Freedom.
 The fictitious antagonist country and people are the Czervenians.
-The Rdo tribe, are the protagonist and are bullied by the Czervenians people.
+The Rdo tribe is the protagonist, and is bullied by the Czervenians people.
 The U.S. intervenes to protect the Rdo tribe.
 Through the fictional conflict, America's Army Comic demonstrates the values of the American military, "Values of Loyalty, Duty, Respect, Selfless Service, Honor, Integrity and Personal Courage."
 This comic series is released in electronic version and followed up in print with a new issue released every month and it will be accessible via iPad and Android tablets.
 The electronic version of the comic is interactive and "players are bound by Rules of Engagement (ROE) and grow in experience as they navigate challenges in team-based, multiplayer, force-on-force operations."